 DECLARE_MULTICAST_DELEGATE_OneParam(FOnScoreChangedSignature, int32 /* NewScore */);

-// AddUObject requires that the target be a UObject, and that the function
+// AddUObject requires that the target be a UObject

 OnScoreChangedDelegate.AddUObject(this, &ThisClass::OnScoreChanged);